sigp/lighthouse/book/src/become-a-validator.md

-# Become an Ethereum 2.0 Validator*
+# Become an Ethereum 2.0 Testnet Validator

-_* Testnet validator_

----
-**The lighthouse testnet is currently down.
-We expect to bring it up again in late-January or early-February.
-Thanks to all who participated in the testnet, we look forward to having your input again in the future.**
----

 Running Lighthouse validator is easy if you're familiar with the terminal.
 It runs on Linux, MacOS and Windows and we have a Docker work-flow.